Hierarchical Causal Models: Identification and Estimation

 \parheadsmall{Step 3: Identify.} We reason with the augmented model graph to identify the causal estimand.
 The causal estimand concerns the effect that an intervention on $q^a$ has on $q^y$.
 We apply do-calculus to \Cref{fig:augment_intro} to identify the intervention distribution via a backdoor correction,

 where the second line follows since $q^y$ is a deterministic function of its parents.
 The identified causal estimand uses this distribution in the double expectation of \Cref{eq:augmented_estimand}.

-\parheadsmall{Step 4: Estimate.} We observe data from $n$ units, each with $m$ subunits $\{\{a_{ij}, y_{ij}\}_{j=1}^m\}_{i=1}^n$.
-We use this data to approximate the terms of \Cref{eq:collapse_id} and take the expectation in \Cref{eq:augmented_estimand}. \begin{enumerate}[leftmargin=*] \item Estimate the per-unit conditional distribution $\hat{q}^{y|a}_i$ from $\{a_{ij}, y_{ij}\}_{j=1}^m$.
+\parheadsmall{Step 4: Estimate.} We observe data from $n$ units, and $m_i$ subunits within each unit, $\{\{a_{ij}, y_{ij}\}_{j=1}^{m_i}\}_{i=1}^n$.
+We use this data to approximate the terms of \Cref{eq:collapse_id} and take the expectation in \Cref{eq:augmented_estimand}. \begin{enumerate}[leftmargin=*] \item Estimate the per-unit conditional distribution $\hat{q}^{y|a}_i$ from $\{a_{ij}, y_{ij}\}_{j=1}^{m_i}$.
 This step amounts to estimating a separate conditional model for each unit, e.g., a set of regression models.

 \item Calculate the per-unit marginal distribution

 If $q_\star^a$ is a point mass at a value $a_\star$ then $\hat{q}^y_i(y) = \hat{q}^{y|a}_i(y \g a_\star)$.
 Further calculate the expectation with respect to each marginal, $\hat{\mu}_i^y \triangleq \EE{\hat{q}_i^y}{Y}$.